Types of Spousal Support

 If your ex continues to refuse to make spousal support payments to you, you will have to file a motion with the court.
 In this motion, you will have to ask a judge to force your ex to resume payment of alimony.
 This is oftentimes referred to as a motion for enforcement or a contempt motion.

 Once a contempt motion is filed, you can ask the judge to hold your ex in contempt.
 By asking the court to do this, you are stating that the court order for alimony is being ignored.
 If a judge finds your ex spouse in contempt, the first step will be having your ex pay the overdue alimony.
-There might be an additional fine that your ex will have to pay if he or she is found in contempt.
+There might be an additional fine that your ex will have to pay if they are found in contempt.

 If your ex still refuses to pay support, a judge can put your ex in jail.
 If you are found to be in contempt of the court because you don’t pay alimony, you will face serious consequences.
 You can go to jail if you do not follow a court ordered alimony request.
 If you have spousal support payments that are overdue, try to talk to your ex and have them hold off on filing a contempt motion until you can pay.

 In most cases, it will be better to simply pay the spousal support than to face jail time.
-On the other hand, if your ex does has stopped paying his or her alimony, and refuses to do so in the future, you should file an order and have the court take care of the situation.
+On the other hand, if your ex has stopped paying their alimony, and refuses to do so in the future, you should file an order and have the court take care of the situation.

 Remember, regardless if you are the payor or payee, you should documents payments made and received.
 In the event you are ever brought into court, having documentation and proof of payments or lack thereof is always important and helpful to the court.